Andersson's OT goal gives Flames 3-2 win over Ducks – KION546

 Ritchie put the Flames back in front 2-1 2:56 into the second period with a slick backhand from the left circle, set up by Trevor Lewis getting the puck after Ducks defenseman John Klingberg’s attempt to clear it hit the referee.

-The Ducks tied it up 1-all on a 5-on-3 power play with 3:16 to go in the first when McTavish buried a one-timer from the right circle.
+The Ducks tied at 1 on a 5-on-3 power play with 3:16 to go in the first when McTavish buried a one-timer from the right circle.
 It was the sixth goal and 20th point for the rookie, who has come on strong in December with nine points.

+“He doesn’t come to the rink and just spend time here,” Ducks coach Dallas Eakins said.
+“He invests time every day in his game, and that’s the evolution.”

 Despite playing the second game of a back-to-back following a 4-3 overtime loss at Los Angeles on Thursday, the Flames were the sharper team at the start and went ahead on Stone’s blistering slap shot from the left point 4:19 into the game.